matejsprogar/agitb/README.md

 ## C++ Implementation

-This implementation defines a templated `AGI::TestBed` class, which requires the user to provide two interacting component types:
+AGITB is implemented as a **header-only** library.
+It defines a templated `AGI::TestBed` class, which requires the user to provide two interacting component types:

 - **`Cortex`** – The core model under test.
 It accumulates internal state from past inputs and generates predictions of future inputs.
 - **`Input`** – A binary-encoded input sample representing signals from virtual sensors or actuators.
 Each input consists of multiple parallel 1-bit signals (channels) at a single point in time.